boreq/eggplant/README.md

     $  go get github.com/boreq/eggplant/cmd/eggplant

-Eggplant requires `ffmpeg` to be installed in order to convert audio files.

-## Usage
+#### Usage

-To start using Eggplant you first have to create a configuration file.
+To start using Eggplant you first have to create a configuration file:

     $ eggplant default_config > /path/to/config.toml

-Edit the newly created configuration file with your favourite editor to configure the program.
-At minimum you have to modify the following configuration keys: `music_directory` and `data_directory`.
-See section ["Music directory"][anchor-music-directory] to learn more about the structure of the music directory.
+Edit the newly created configuration file to configure the program.
+At minimum you have to modify the following configuration keys:
+`music_directory` and `data_directory`.
+See section ["Music
+directory"][anchor-music-directory] to learn more about the structure of the music directory.